-BEIRUT — The latest on developments in Syria’s civil war (all times local):
+BEIRUT — The Latest on Syria’s conflict (all times local):

-The Britain-based Syrian Observatory for Human Rights monitoring group also reported the breakthrough.
+The Syrian Observatory for Human Rights says the shell landed near the hospital entrance.